graysky2/profile-cleaner/README.md

 ## Speed Comparison
 28-Nov-2012		Profile-cleaner has been rewritten to use GNU Parallel for processing.

-Here is a contrived example syncing 6 firefox profiles comparing the classical version of Profile-cleaner which used for loops to process profiles to the new version:
+Here is a contrived example cleaning 6 firefox profiles comparing the classical version of Profile-cleaner which used for loops to process profiles to the new version:

 * There are a total of 312 M in the 6 "dirty" profiles.
 * Test machine is an Intel 3770K @ 4.50 GHz.